 215 Kitchen & Drinks takes a fresh approach to dining in and out in Oxford.

 Our contemporary neighbourhood restaurant in Summertown is the successor to The Oxford Kitchen where we held our Michelin Star and 3 Rosettes from 2018.
 With the same dedicated team, you’ll continue to receive the same great service and exquisite food, and our more relaxed menu won’t break the bank.

-215 has built on the success of The Oxford kitchen and has been awarded 3 Rosettes just after we reopened our doors!
+215 has built on the success of The Oxford kitchen and was awarded 3 Rosettes shortly after opening.

 Meet our Executive Chef, Paul Welburn